 Sigrid MCP Integrations

-- Sigrid Modernization Recipes MCP: Use data from Sigrid to let AI Coding Agents perform large scale modernization tasks (coming soon)
+- Sigrid Modernization Recipes MCP: Use data from Sigrid to let AI Coding Agents perform large-scale modernization tasks

 - Step 1: Obtain a Sigrid Token — see the Sigrid docs on authentication tokens

-- Step 2: Configure MCP tool in your IDE or AI Coding Assistant
+- Step 2: Configure the MCP tool in your IDE or AI Coding Assistant using the instructions below

 |---|---|---|---|